wp-plugins/wp-photo-album-plus/readme.txt

 == Changelog ==

+= 1.8.2 =
+* You can now configure a link to a page from the sidebar widget photo.
+* The widget will now display the correct subtitle in all cases.
+* Security issue: Silence is golden index.php added to all directories.

 = 1.8.1 =
-* Fixed a fatal error after regeneration of thumbnails *
+* Fixed a fatal error after regeneration of thumbnails

 = 1.8 =
 * An optional Sidebar Widget has been added.